fanweng/cpp-programming/knowledge-base/STL/README.md

 for (auto it2 = vec.begin(); it != vec.end(); ++it) {   // declare with auto
     std::cout << *it << " ";
 }
+std::advance(it1, 2);   // move iterator to the right, or negative value to move to the left
 ```

 #### Other iterators